everybodyeverybody/inf_score_analyzer/README.md

 - a raw, HDMI-based feed of a beatmania IIDX INFINTAS session, either via capture card or software

+OR

+- raw screenshots provided by beatmania IIDX infinitas.

+You can pres F12 during a beatmania IIDX session and it will dump the screen to the game's Screenshots directory where it is installed.

 ## Setup

 - `python3 -m venv .venv`